TylerAuer/theFinch/_posts/2019-5-23-miss-live-remember.md

 draft: false
 featured: false
 title: Miss, Live, Remember
-featured-image: /assets/images/equality.png
+featured-image: /assets/images/three-finches.png
 snippet: When a chapter of our lives has ended, we are left with our memories of the past and hopes for what lies ahead.
+categories:
-categories: Poetry
+    - Poetry
+authors:
-authors: Maia Chien '19
+    - Maia Chien '19
+artists:
-artists: Lucas Axel '20
+    - Lucas Axel '20
+copy-editors:
-copy-editors: Anna Amukomon ‘19
+    - Anna Amukomon '19
 technical-editors:
-    - Mr. Hour
+    - Mr. Auer
 ---

 I miss